Spain haunted by lack of finishing touch in familiar World Cup exit

 "I couldn't care less about the result,” Luis Enrique had said in the build-up to Spain’s latest bid to get past the World Cup’s first knockout round.
 He will care about this one, a magnificent Morocco instead earning the best in their history and a first-ever quarter-final place with it.

-It came in a penalty shootout, just as it did against Russia four years ago at the same stage, Enrique’s homework assignement to “take 1,000 penalties” before this tournament a year ago evidently not heeded.
+It came in a penalty shootout, just as it did against Russia four years ago at the same stage, Enrique’s homework assignment to “take 1,000 penalties” before this tournament a year ago evidently not undertaken.

 Pablo Sarabia, Carlos Soler and Sergio Busquets all erred from 12 yards this time before Achraf Hakimi impudently showed them how it was supposed to be done.
 They should’ve taken 1,001.